 - Work with Alumnae Association volunteers on assigned projects.

 - Engage volunteers in a variety of roles, including identification, cultivation, solicitation, stewardship, and events.

 - Works with assigned reunion fundraising efforts and their volunteer leaders as assigned.

 - With the Advancement Operations Team, ensure appropriate planning and implementation of systems and strategies to support the work of the department.

 - Engage in the life of Winsor outside of Advancement initiatives, in order to represent Winsor authentically and join the broader community.

 - A Bachelor’s degree.
 5+ years of experience in an office setting in a non-profit administration or an independent school environment with fundraising experience.

-- Keen understanding of Winsor’s mission and goals, and the ability to articulate the School’s uniqueness and relevance.
+- Deep commitment to and keen understanding of Winsor’s history, mission, and goals, and the ability to articulate the School’s general statistics, uniqueness, and relevance.

 - Strong organizational and time management skills with exceptional attention to detail.

 - Excellent communication skills, both verbal and written, with a strong ability to influence and engage a wide range of donors and build long-term relationships.